-DISCUSSION: Leftover crumbs on the table, dishes or floor should be swept,(9) gathered together and then flushed down the toilet.
-Larger pieces of bread may be crumbled(10) and then flushed down.
+DISCUSSION: Leftover crumbs on the table, dishes or floor should be swept, gathered together and then flushed down the toilet.
+Larger pieces of bread may be crumbled9 and then flushed down.

-If the Sanitation Department will not pick up the garbage before 12:00, (All times are for Cleveland Heights, Ohio.
-Consult your local Rav for the appropriate time in your city) do not place chametz in your trash can.
+If the Sanitation Department will not pick up the garbage before 11:30 a.m., do not place chametz in your trash can.